Have you ever wondered how much life insurance costs?

 Term life insurance rates by gender chart

 Gender plays a big role in how much you pay for coverage.
+On average, men pay 38% more than women for the same life insurance plan.

-On average, men pay 38% more than women for the same life insurance policy.
 It’s not like life insurers don’t like men or like them less than women.
 It just so happens that women have longer average lifespans.
 They also are less likely to have riskier lifestyles and jobs.
 All these facts play into their rates, especially for term policies that stretch into your senior years.

 Cost of term life insurance by policy size

 We all want to leave our loved ones as big a financial safety net as possible.
-However, policies with larger death benefit amounts cost more.
+However, policies with a larger death benefit amounts cost more.
 Therefore, it’s important you look at the term life insurance chart and pick a policy that meets your long-term financial goals and also fits your current budget.

 Cost of term life insurance by policy length

-The life insurance chart below shows quotes for 10-, 20-, and 30-year term life insurance policies.
+The life insurance chart below shows quotes for 10-, 20-,and 30-year term life insurance policies.
 As expected, the longer the term of the policy, the higher the cost.

 Cost of permanent life insurance

-As a result, when you buy life insurance. it is important to carefully assess your financial needs and take into account all the factors, such as age and existing disability insurance, when considering different life insurance options.
+Permanent life insurance also know as life assurance is not as simple as term life insurance.
+Since it covers you for life, it is more expensive than term life insurance which only covers you for a specific period of time.
+As a result, it's important to carefully assess your financial needs and take into account all the factors, such as age and existing disability insurance, when considering different life insurance options.

+Most life assurance policies also double up as an investment tool.
 They also offer tax benefits you can take advantage of.
 Due to these factors, offering a generic quote example for this life insurance product is next to impossible.
 To determine your life assurance cost of your permanent life policy, we recommend you compare quotes and speak to an independent insurance broker.

 Conclusion

-The average life insurance cost depends on your personal factors and the specifics of the coverage you want.
 Age, health, and smoking status are some of the most important personal factors in determining the cost.
 Younger, healthier, and non-smokers usually get the best rates.
 Also, permanent life insurance is more expensive than term life insurance.
-Speak to an experienced life insurance advisor to find out the best life insurance policies at the best price.
+Speak to an experienced life insurance advisor to find out the best life insurance plan at the best price.